 Install Total Recorder without the Total Recorder driver or try to use another type of driver (see Selecting the type of driver to be installed with Total Recorder).

-You are using Windows Vista and there are no recording devices enabled.
+You are using Windows Vista or later and there are no playback devices enabled.